-The cardiac cycle DIASTOLE Relaxation of the heart chambers VENTRICULAR SYSTOLE ATRIAL SYSTOLE Reduction of Contraction of the ventricles the atrial
+The cardiac cycle DIASTOLE Relaxation of the heart chambers

+Ejection fraction

-Ejection fractionassessing heart function
+assessing heart function

 The ejection fraction is a critical measurement used by medical professionals to evaluate how effectively the heart is functioning in individuals with heart failure.
 It represents the percentage of blood that is pumped out from the left ventricle with each contraction.
 Essentially, it measures the heart's ability to pump blood.